Home Staging

 People who come to view your home, as well as their accompanying real estate agents, will really want to look around every detail of your residence.
 This might place them in areas where foot traffic is usually nonexistent, potentially endangering them from slipping and falling on some errantly placed wire.
 Not only is this occurrence detrimental to the sale process, but this type of accident might result in litigation commenced by the injured party.

-Techniques for Hiding Wires
+Techniques for Concealing Wires

 Wires can be visually minimized through many practices and by the use of particular products.
 The following are all effective ways of hiding power cords and wires throughout your home: